-2.2 Voronoi Diagrams and Path Planning
+B. Voronoi Diagrams and Path Planning

-Voronoi diagram is a fundamental proximity data structure used in computational geometry and related areas [24].
-Generalized Voronoi diagrams (GVD) of polygonal models have been widely used for motion planning [5, 20].
-The boundaries of the generalized Voronoi diagram represent the connectivity of the space.
-Moreover, they are used to compute paths of maximal clearance between a robot and the obstacles based on potential field approaches [4, 16] or bias the sample generation for a randomized planner [10, 13, 39].
+The Voronoi diagram is a fundamental proximity data structure used in computational geometry and related areas [27].
+Generalized Voronoi diagrams (GVD) of polygonal models have been widely used for motion planning [6], [22].
+The Voronoi region boundaries in the generalized Voronoi diagram represent the connectivity of the space.
+Moreover, they are used to compute paths of maximal clearance between a robot and the obstacles based on potential field approaches [5], [18] or to bias the sample generation for a randomized planner [11], [14], [44].
 However, sampling-based methods are limited to static environments and the potential-field based planners have been used for 2D environments with very few robots or agents.

 A disadvantage of using the GVD is the practical complexity of computing it efficiently and robustly.
 Hence, several approaches have been proposed to compute an approximation of the GVD.
-Vleugels and Overmars[38] use adaptive spatial subdivision.
-Choset and Burdick [5] define a related structure called hierarchical generalized Voronoi graph which is computed using continuation methods.
-Wilmarth et al. [39] compute points on the GVD without explicitly computing a representation of the entire set.
-Another set of approaches compute a discrete Voronoi diagram along a uniform grid using graphics hardware [15, 33, 8].
+Vleugels and Overmars [43] use adaptive spatial subdivision.
+Choset and Burdick [6] define a related structure called hierarchical generalized Voronoi graph which is computed using continuation methods.
+Wilmarth et al. [44] compute points on the GVD without explicitly computing a representation of the entire set.
+Another set of approaches computes a discrete Voronoi diagram on a uniform grid using graphics hardware [17], [37], [9].